-- 37 The following categories of variables are automatically initialized to their default values: - Static variables.
+The following categories of variables are automatically initialized to their default values:

+- Static variables.

 - Instance variables of class instances.

 - Array elements.

-- The default value of a variable depends on the type of the variable and is determined as follows:
+The default value of a variable depends on the type of the variable and is determined as follows:

-- For a variable of a value-type, the default value is the same as the value computed by the value-type's - 2 default constructor (§11.1.1). - For a variable of a reference-type, the default value is null. - 4 [Note: Initialization to default values is typically done by having the memory manager or garbage collector - 5 initialize memory to all-bits-zero before it is allocated for use.
-For this reason, it is convenient to use all-bits- - zero to represent the null reference. end note]
+- For a variable of a value-type, the default value is the same as the value computed by the value-type's default constructor (§11.1.1). - For a variable of a reference-type, the default value is null.

+[Note: Initialization to default values is typically done by having the memory manager or garbage collector initialize memory to all-bits-zero before it is allocated for use.
+For this reason, it is convenient to use all-bits-zero to represent the null reference. end note]

-7 12.3 Definite assignment
+12.3 Definite assignment

-- 8 At a given location in the executable code of a function member, a variable is said to be definitely assigned - 9 if the compiler can prove, by static flow analysis, that the variable has been automatically initialized or has - been the target of at least one assignment.
-The rules of definite assignment are: - An initially assigned variable (§12.3.1) is always considered definitely assigned. - An initially unassigned variable (§12.3.2) is considered definitely assigned at a given location if all possible execution paths leading to that location contain at least one of the following: - o A simple assignment (§14.13.1) in which the variable is the left operand. - O An invocation expression (§14.5.5) or object creation expression (§14.5.10.1) that passes the variable as an output parameter. - o For a local variable, a local variable declaration (§15.5) that includes a variable initializer. - The definite assignment states of instance variables of a struct-type variable are tracked individually as well - as collectively.
-In additional to the rules above, the following rules apply to struct-type variables and their - 20 instance variables:
+At a given location in the executable code of a function member, a variable is said to be definitely assigned if the compiler can prove, by a particular static flow analysis (§12.3.3), that the variable has been automatically initialized or has been the target of at least one assignment.
+[Note: Informally stated, the rules of definite assignment are:

+- An initially assigned variable (§12.3.1) is always considered definitely assigned. - An initially unassigned variable (§12.3.2) is considered definitely assigned at a given location if all possible execution paths leading to that location contain at least one of the following:

+A simple assignment (§14.13.1) in which the variable is the left operand.

+An invocation expression (§14.5.5) or object creation expression (§14.5.10.1) that passes the variable as an output parameter.

+For a local variable, a local variable declaration (§15.5) that includes a variable initializer.

+The formal specification underlying the above informal rules is described in §12.3.1, §12.3.2, and §12.3.3. end note]

+The definite assignment states of instance variables of a struct-type variable are tracked individually as well as collectively.
+In additional to the rules above, the following rules apply to struct-type variables and their instance variables:

-- An instance variable is considered definitely assigned if its containing struct-type variable is considered definitely assigned. - A struct-type variable is considered definitely assigned if each of its instance variables is considered definitely assigned. - Definite assignment is a requirement in the following contexts: - A variable must be definitely assigned at each location where its value is obtained.
-[Note: This ensures that undefined values never occur. end note] The occurrence of a variable in an expression is considered to obtain the value of the variable, except when - o the variable is the left operand of a simple assignment, - o the variable is passed as an output parameter, or - o the variable is a struct-type variable and occurs as the left operand of a member access. - A variable must be definitely assigned at each location where it is passed as a reference parameter. - [Note: This ensures that the function member being invoked can consider the reference parameter initially - assigned. end note] - All output parameters of a function member must be definitely assigned at each location where the - function member returns (through a return statement or through execution reaching the end of the function - 37 member body).
-[Note: This ensures that function members do not return undefined values in output - parameters, thus enabling the compiler to consider a function member invocation that takes a variable as an - output parameter equivalent to an assignment to the variable. end note] - The this variable of a struct-type instance constructor must be definitely assigned at each location where that instance constructor returns.
+- An instance variable is considered definitely assigned if its containing struct-type variable is considered definitely assigned. - A struct-type variable is considered definitely assigned if each of its instance variables is considered definitely assigned.

+Definite assignment is a requirement in the following contexts:

+• A variable must be definitely assigned at each location where its value is obtained.
+[Note: This ensures that undefined values never occur. end note] The occurrence of a variable in an expression is considered to obtain the value of the variable, except when the variable is the left operand of a simple assignment, the variable is passed as an output parameter, or the variable is a struct-type variable and occurs as the left operand of a member access.

+- A variable must be definitely assigned at each location where it is passed as a reference parameter.
+[Note: This ensures that the function member being invoked can consider the reference parameter initially assigned. end note] - All output parameters of a function member must be definitely assigned at each location where the function member returns (through a return statement or through execution reaching the end of the function member body).
+[Note: This ensures that function members do not return undefined values in output parameters, thus enabling the compiler to consider a function member invocation that takes a variable as an output parameter equivalent to an assignment to the variable. end note] - The this variable of a struct-type instance constructor must be definitely assigned at each location where that instance constructor returns.